Valeria (2020 TV series)

-Valeria is a Spanish comedy-drama streaming television series developed by María López Castaño for Netflix, based on the novel series En los zapatos de Valeria by Elísabet Benavent.
+Valeria is a Spanish comedy-drama television series developed by María López Castaño for Netflix, based on the novel series En los zapatos de Valeria by Elísabet Benavent.
 It stars Diana Gómez, Silma López, Paula Malia, Teresa Riott, Maxi Iglesias and Ibrahim Al Shami.
 The first season premiered on 8 May 2020.
 On 12 June 2020, the series was renewed for a second season.
 The second season was released on 13 August 2021.
-In October 2021, Netflix reported that Valeria was renewed for a third and final season.
+In October 2021, Netflix reported that Valeria was renewed for a third season which was released on 2 June 2023.
+The third season was initially reported to be the last, but in March 2024, the series was renewed for a fourth and final season, which was released on 14 February 2025.

 Premise

 Set in Madrid, the plot revolves around Valeria, a writer who feels that something is missing in her marriage and writing.